-Lake Connewarre, which also includes Reedy Lake, sections of Hospital Swamps and the Lower Barwon River through the Armstrong Creek area, is the largest area of remnant indigenous vegetation on the Bellarine Peninsula.
+The Lake Connewarre State Game Reserve, which includes Reedy Lake, sections of Hospital Swamp and the Lower Barwon River through the Armstrong Creek area, is the largest area of remnant indigenous vegetation on the Bellarine Peninsula.
 The large, shallow, estuarine lagoon is linked to the sea at Barwon Heads by the mangrove-fringed channel of the Lower Barwon River.
 The combination of dry climate, estuarine influence and large area has contributed to the development of diverse, species-rich salt marsh and sub-saline marsh vegetation.

 The study area is located on the boundary of the Otway Plain and Victorian Volcanic Plain bioregions, but predominantly falls within the Otway Plain bioregion.
-Biodiversity Assessment completed by Ecology & Heritage Partners identified five Ecological Vegetation Classes (EVCs) across the Draft Master Plan area.
+Biodiversity assessment completed by Ecology & Heritage Partners identified five Ecological Vegetation Classes (EVCs) across the Master Plan area.

-It is vital to maintain the monitoring regime regarding these existing areas of native vegetation to ensure appropriate management practices are undertaken during the development of the Sparrovale Draft Master Plan and to guide ongoing future management of the site in accordance with relevant permit requirements.
+It is vital to maintain the monitoring regime regarding these existing areas of native vegetation to ensure appropriate management practices are undertaken during the development of the Sparrovale Master Plan and to guide ongoing future management of the site in accordance with relevant permit requirements.